Zantac Lawsuit

 Lawyers are the only ones who can properly evaluate a claim, and they can help gather medical records and evidence to build a case.

-The main claim in Zantac lawsuits was that defendants failed to properly warn the public that Zantac’s active ingredient, ranitidine, is unstable and can form NDMA in the stomach leading to an increased cancer risk.
+The main claim in Zantac lawsuits was that defendants failed to warn the public adequately that Zantac’s active ingredient, ranitidine, is unstable and can form NDMA in the stomach, which in turn leads to an increased risk of cancer.
 Plaintiffs demand to be compensated for injuries and pain and suffering.

 Joseph L. Galimidi Sued Sanofi for Breast Cancer